TechJunkie is a BOX20 Media Company

 Scroll to the bottom of your Inbox page and find the Details link in the bottom right.

-Within Recent security events you will see all your logins.
+In recent security events, you will see all your logins.
 The page will show what browser was used, the IP address and the date and time.
 Check through this to see if you notice anything suspicious.
 As far as I know, this data is collected and stored by Google on every login meaning that even a seasoned hacker wouldn’t be able to fake it.

 You can also check the Google Security page, scroll to Your Devices, and see what has logged in and where.